 Rot and wood destroying organisms, such as termites, are the worst enemies of wood and should be prevented at all costs.
 To do this, remove leaves right away and other buildups like moss or mildew.
 For starters, the floor could get slippery with these around.
 Plus, moisture could eventually lead to wood decay and splinter.

 To check the integrity of the wood, use an ice pick or any tool with a sharp tip.
-If you can push this tool easily into the wood or if you find that the wood has become spongy, it’s a good indication that replacement is needed.
-As a precaution, check the other parts of the deck like the support posts, ledger boards, joists, and railings as well.
+If you can push this tool easily into the wood or if you find that the wood has become spongy, this is a good indication that the replacement of the damaged wood planks is in order.
+Check the other parts of the deck like the support posts, ledger boards, joists, and railings as well.

 Check the Fasteners

-Between nails and screws, screws make better fasteners for decks because of their better grip on wood whereas nails can loosen over time.
-Regardless of what type of fasteners you use for your deck, you need to routinely check them for corrosion and to see if they have loosened.
+Between nails and screws, screws make better fasteners for decks because of its better grip on wood whereas nails could loosen over time.
+But still, regardless of what type of fasteners you use for your deck, you need to routinely check them for corrosion and if they have loosened up.
 Replace nails that have popped up and tighten loose screws right away.

 This should take care of the creaking sound and slight wobble.
 But if this doesn’t take care of the problem, the deck could be structurally compromised and it’s better to have a professional inspect your deck and make the necessary repairs.